 Subject compilations may be treatises with chapters on particular jurisdictions, subject journals with issues on different countries, website lists with topical headings, or databases with country fields or filters.
 There are multiple subject resources with statutes listed by country.
-Subject resources may provide full-text of or links to statutes, or they may include summaries, question & answer format, excerpts, or citations to primary law.
+Subject resources may provide full-text of or links to statutes, or they may include summaries, question & answer format reports, excerpts, or citations to primary law.

 Foreign Law Guide (subscription database): The Foreign Law Guide has entries for most countries of the world, with descriptions of their legal systems and history and references to primary sources, topical sources, and English translations.
 The Subject Headings for each country cite (and sometimes link) major statutes and publications for that subject area.